 - Monitor color: Pale yellow urine signals proper hydration; dark yellow means drink more.

 Drink water all day.
-Have a glass before meals or with routines like brushing teeth.
+Have a glass before meals or with routines like brushing your teeth.
 Don’t wait until you’re thirsty—your body needs water sooner.

 Shopping Smart: Making Healthy Choices in Grocery Stores

 Start by looking at the Ingredients List and % Daily Value.
 Look for foods with fewer additives and less sodium.
-Here’s how to read labels:
+Here’s how to read labels.

 - Compare serving sizes to avoid overeating.